Bulgars: Religion

 D. Dimitrov has argued that the Kuban Bulgars also adopted elements of Iranian religious beliefs.
 He noticed Iranian influences on the cult of the former Caucasian Huns capital Varachan (Balanjar), making a religious syncretism between the principal Turkic deity Tengri and the Iranian sun god Hvare.
 Dimitrov cited the work by V.A.
 Kuznetsov, who considered the resemblance between the layout of the Zoroastrian temples of fire and the Kuban Bulgar centre, Humarin citadel, situated 11 km to the north of the town Karachayevsk, where the pottery belonged to the Saltovo-Mayaki culture.

 Kuznecov also found a connection in the plan of the Danube Bulgars sanctuaries at Pliska, Veliki Preslav, and Madara.
 The architectural similarities include two squares of ashlars inserted one into another, oriented towards the summer sunrise.
 One of these sites was transformed into a Christian church, which is taken as evidence that they served a religious function.

 The view of the Parthian and Sasanian influence, which Franz Altheim also argued, is considered debatable, showing the cultural impact of the Iranian world on communities in the Pontic–Caspian steppe.
 Many scholars believe that the square shape, with the north–south and east–west axis of the Bulgar sacral monuments is very similar to those of Turkic khagans in Mongolia.
 However, that the Bulgar residence in Pliska and Palace of Omurtag were inspired by the Byzantine architecture is considered indisputable.

+Eastern Orthodox Christianity had penetrated into the First Bulgarian Empire, probably via its Slavic subjects, even before Knyaz Boris I made it a state religion in 865.
+However, dissatisfied with the complete subordination of the Bulgarian Orthodox Church to Constantinople, the Bulgarian ruler reversed his decision, reorienting to the Roman Curia instead.
+The balancing act paid off, and the Ecumenical Patriarch agreed to give the Bulgarians an autonomous archbishopric in 870.
+Boris I's successor, Simeon I, also made ecclesiastic independence a top priority, and the autocephaly he declared in 919 and had Constantinople recognise in 927 made the Bulgarian Patriarchate the first national church to attain the same status as the Five Ancient Patriarchates.

-Christianity had already begun to penetrate, probably via their Slavic subjects, when it was adopted in the First Bulgarian Empire by Knyaz Boris I in 865 as a state religion.
-There was interest in Islam as well, seen in the book Answers to the Questions of the King of the Burgar addressed to him about Islam and Unity by the Abbasid caliph Al-Ma'mun (813–833) for the Pontic/Bosporan Bulgars, while it was officially adopted in Volga Bulgaria as a state religion in 922.
+On the other hand, as evidenced by the book Answers to the Questions of the King of the Burgar addressed to him about Islam and Unity by the Abbasid caliph Al-Ma'mun (813–833), the Bulgars remaining under Khazar dominance in the Pontic Steppe most likely adopted Islam decades prior, possibly as early as the 700s.
+After a major migration of "Black Bulgars" to the Volga–Kama basin in the 880s, the last major branch of the Bulgars, Volga Bulgaria, opted for Islam, as well, declaring it a state religion in 922.